SarveshVGharat/SarveshVGharat.github.io/_pages/research.md

 <div class="jumbotron">
 <div class="col-md-12 col-sm-12">

-<h4>Online Learning</h4>
-In my research, I specialize in Online Learning with a dual focus, exploring two distinct but complementary approaches to solve complex problems:
+In my research, I specialize in Online Learning with a dual focus, mainly exploring the theoretical novelties and:

 <ul>
-<li>Multi-Armed Bandits and PAC Settings:
-One facet of my work revolves around Multi-Armed Bandits (MABs) within the Probabilistically Approximately Correct (PAC) framework.
-I'm dedicated to the development of novel algorithms and the provision of rigorous theoretical guarantees.
-This area encompasses various challenges, including represented arm identification and the intricacies of linear bandits.
-My goal is to unlock the potential of MABs for smarter decision-making in dynamic environments.
+<li>Theoretical Novelties in Online Learning:
+My research delves into the foundational aspects of Online Learning.
+I focus on developing novel algorithms and providing rigorous theoretical guarantees, particularly in the context of multi-armed bandits, statistical learning theory, and cost-aware decision-making processes.
+Some of the key challenges I address include:
+  - Algorithmic Efficiency: Designing algorithms that balance exploration and exploitation for optimal decision-making in dynamic and uncertain environments.
+  - Theoretical Guarantees: Establishing convergence guarantees and performance bounds to ensure the robustness of these algorithms in various settings, such as fixed-confidence bandits and large-scale model evaluations.
 </li>

-<li>Crowdsourcing Task Allocation and Regret Optimization: The second facet of my research is centered on optimizing task allocation in crowdsourcing while minimizing costs.
-I strive to provide theoretical guarantees on regret, ensuring efficient resource utilization.
-This research involves the development of intelligent task allocation algorithms and the analysis of regret to enable data-driven decision-making in crowdsourcing scenarios.
+<li>Applications in Generative AI:
+The second aspect of my research focuses on applying these theoretical advancements in the Generative AI space.
+I aim to optimize the performance and cost-efficiency of Large Language Models (LLMs) for various tasks.
+Key areas of application include:
+  - Optimal LLM Selection: Developing efficient methods for identifying the best LLM for a given task while minimizing computational costs.
+  - LLM Fine-tuning: Improving task-specific performance by fine-tuning LLMs in a cost-effective manner.
+  - Prompt Optimization: Creating algorithms that help find the most effective prompts to improve the relevance and quality of generated responses by LLMs.
 </li>
 </ul>

-Through these two complementary research thrusts, I bridge theory and practice, advancing our understanding of online learning and revolutionizing the way we optimize crowdsourcing processes.
-My work addresses a spectrum of real-world challenges, from dynamic decision-making in uncertain environments to resource-efficient task allocation in crowdsourced endeavors.
+Through this dual focus, my research bridges the gap between theory and practice, pushing the boundaries of Online Learning while enabling more effective and resource-efficient solutions in the Generative AI landscape.

 <h4>Past Works</h4>
 Along with Online Learning, I previously worked in observational astronomy, focusing on the analysis of data from space archives.
 I mainly used two different approaches to explore various aspects of the universe: